cadojo/AstrodynamicalModels.jl/README.md

 ### Currently Implemented

 * Ephemeris fetching and formatting through a `DataFrame`
-* Cubic Hermite Interpolation of fetched ephemeris data through `Interpolations`
+* Cubic Hermite Interpolation of fetched ephemeris data (requires `Interpolations.jl`)

 ### Soon to be Implemented